- Competitive exchange rates

 |Form Number||Form Name|

-|Form 114||Foreign Bankand Financial Accounts (FBAR).|
+|Form 114||Foreign Bank and Financial Accounts (FBAR)|

-For anyone who at any time had a foreign account valued at more than $10,000.
+File if, in the past year, you’ve had a foreign account valued at more than $10,000.

-|Form 709||Gift and Generation-Skipping Transfer Tax Return.|
+|Form 709||Gift (and Generation-Skipping Transfer) Tax Return|

-|Form 3520||Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.|
+|Form 3520||Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts|

-|Form 8938||Statement of Specified Foreign Financial Assets.|
+|Form 8938||Statement of Specified Foreign Financial Assets|

 Still, you can legally avoid filing for the gift tax in a number of ways.
 One is to reduce the amount of money sent to any one person.
-For instance, if you’re sending money to support a family, divide your total gift among the various members of the family to stay below the $14,000 individual limit.
+For instance, if you’re sending money to support a family, divide your total gift among the various members of the family to stay below the $15,000 individual limit.
 This is helpful when divvying up something like an inheritance, where the money will in fact be shared among family members.

 Given the complexities of tax laws, it’s wise to seek the help of someone who knows the laws to ensure you’re in compliance.

+Yes.
 If you’re considering setting up an overseas account, you’ll need to report it to the IRS.
 Even if the account is to hold money temporarily before a bigger transaction or to share access with a child or family member as a joint account.
-Besides traditional income tax statements, US citizens with bank accounts offshore must file a Foreign Bank Account Report (FBAR) by June 30 of each year that an overseas account holds $10,000 or more.
+Besides traditional income tax statements, US citizens with bank accounts offshore must file a Foreign Bank Account Report (FBAR) by mid-April of each year that an overseas account holds $10,000 or more.
 Whether the money is there for a day or a year, it must be reported.